realityexpander/How_to_program_from_ground_up/09-ClassOrientedProgramming.md

         > - Banana, Monkey, Jungle Problem
             >   - https://crystal-villanueva.medium.com/the-banana-and-the-gorilla-problem-92c9a4717fd6

-## Abstract Classes <a name="abstract-classes"></a>
+## Abstract Classes = The Name of a "Category or Group"  <a name="abstract-classes"></a>
   - ### BIG IDEA — Lets have a class that defines a general category of objects, but doesn't define the implementation details of the objects.
 That way we can create many different kinds of objects that all have the same "method signature," but have different implementations of the methods.

-    - ie: Like a "Document" class that has a method called "view" but doesn't define how the document is viewed.
+    - ie: Like an `abstract class Document` that has a method called `view` doesn't necessarily implement how a document is viewed, only it's method definition.
+Any object that is a subtype of "Document" must have a `view` method implemented.
-    - You can't create a generic "Document", but you can create a "PDF" or "Excel" or "Text" document that has a "view" method.
+    - You can't create a generic `Document` object, BUT you can create a `PDF` or `Excel` or `Text` object that is is a subclass of the `abstract class Document` class, as they will require a `view` method to be implemented.
-    - The "Document" class is an "abstract class" and the "PDF" or "Excel" or "Text" document is a "concrete class."
+    - The `Document` class is an `abstract class` and the `class PDF`,`class Excel,` and `class Text` are the "concrete classes."

   - #### Very similar to interfaces but can have default implementations of the methods & define variables that are expected to be in the subclass.

+  - #### ANOTHER OVERCOMPLICATED CONCEPT
+  - An `abstract class` is a template for a "concrete" (or specific) `class`, and cannot to be instantiated itself, only `extend`-ed and be used as a "general" `class` to group the "specific" classes into categories or "types."
-  - I like to forget the word `abstract` and think of "The General Category" instead of a specific case, like "documents" is the general category (abstract idea) of a generic "thing to structure and retain data."
+  - I like to forget the word `abstract` and replace it wih the phrase"The General Category"
+    - ie: "documents" is the general category (abstract idea) of a generic "something to structure and retain data."
-  - PDFs, Excel files and Text files are specific "concrete" kinds (or "implementations") of the abstract idea of "documents."
-  - The `abstract class` is usually `extend`ed by the subclass and the subclass methods `overridde` the superclass methods.
+  - The `abstract class` is `extend`ed by the subclass and the subclass methods `override` the superclass methods by implementing the method in the subclass.
     ```mermaid
     ---
     title: Abstract Class Example Diagram